souffle-lang/souffle-lang.github.io/pages/docs/directives.md

 Note that if there are other mutual recursive relations in the same stratum, they will be stopped as well.

 ## Syntax
-In the following, we define directive declarations in Souffle more formally using [syntax diagrams](https://en.wikipedia.org/wiki/Syntax_diagram) and [EBNF](https://en.wikipedia.org/wiki/Extended_Backus–Naur_form).
+In the following, we define directive declarations in Soufflé more formally using [syntax diagrams](https://en.wikipedia.org/wiki/Syntax_diagram) and [EBNF](https://en.wikipedia.org/wiki/Extended_Backus–Naur_form).
 The syntax diagrams were produced with [Bottlecaps](https://www.bottlecaps.de/rr/ui).

 ### Qualified Name